elbuho/Analyze-WeRateDogs-Twitter-Account/README.md

 -   The fact that the rating numerators are greater than the denominators does not need to be cleaned.
 This [unique rating system](http://knowyourmeme.com/memes/theyre-good-dogs-brent) is a big part of the popularity of WeRateDogs.
 -   We didn't need to gather the tweets beyond August 1st, 2017.

-## Step3: Cleaning, Analyzing, and visualizing data
+## Step 3, 4 and 5: Cleaning, Analyzing, and visualizing data
 All the Cleaning, analyzing and visualization data process it can be follow in the notebook  wrangle_act.ipynb and we added a wrangle Report (wrangle_report.pdf) with all issues that we found in the data with the descriptión of qualyty and tidiness as weel all the steps to clean the data.

-## Step4: Reporting
+## Step 6: Reporting
 There is a report (act_report.pdf) as a summary with the most important characteristics that we found in the data.